 Acanthocereus tetragonus, formerly known as Cereus tetragonus, is a tall, columnar cactus native to southern Florida and the Lower Rio Grande Valley of Texas in the United States, Mexico, Central America, Caribbean, and northern South America.
-Acanthocereus tetragonus ‘Fairy Castles’, commonly known as Fairy Castle Cactus, is a miniature cultivar of this species with many curved branches that resemble the turrets of a castle.
-As some expert classify this cactus as a cultivar of Cereus hildmannianus, it is also known as Cereus hildmannianus f. monstruosus ‘Fairy Castles’.
+Acanthocereus tetragonus ‘Fairy Castle’, commonly known as Fairy Castle Cactus, is a miniature cultivar of this species with many curved branches that resemble the turrets of a castle.
+As some expert classify this cactus as a cultivar of Cereus hildmannianus, it is also known as Cereus hildmannianus f. monstruosus ‘Fairy Castle’.

 This cactus is a very slow growing plant that reaches up to 6 feet (1.8 m) tall.
 The stems are 5-sided with woolly based spines along each plane.
 The limbs are a bright green turning woody and brown with age.
 Different branches are formed over time which slowly lengthen and produce an interesting silhouette.
 Nocturnal, white or yellow flowers are rarely produced.
 They are large and usually will not occur until the plant is 10 years old or more.

 Fairy Castle Cactus is easy to care for.
 It is one of the most commonly sold indoor cacti because of its popularity among beginners.
 You can find them at any garden center, online, or even your local grocery store.
 They are often sold with bright straw pink or yellow flowers hot-glued to its spires.
 Many growers prefer to gently remove the fake flowers, or allow them to fall off as the cactus grows.